mattietea/turn-server/README.md

 - [ ] _July 29 2018_ - **Unique user email** - Should this be checked using MongoDB and its unique attribute or should I check for uniqueness in the resolver?

-- [ ] _July 29 2018_ - <a id="babel-build"></a>**Build entry file** - Originally the entry file, index.js, was outside of the src folder.
+- [ ] _July 29 2018_ - <a id="babel-build"></a> **Babel build** - Originally the entry file, index.js, was outside of the src folder.
 I couldn't figure out how to make babel compile the index.js file and the src folder.

 - [ ] _July 29 2018_ - **GraphQL interfaces** - Should I use interfaces?
 If I do, should all the GraphQL types be stored under one directory?